Morris J. Berman oil spill: Environmental effects

 The spill affected most of the environmental resources present in the shore and offshore areas near San Juan.
 1,100 square miles of surface waters along the north coast of Puerto Rico were projected to have felt effects from the oil.
 It was also projected that 103 miles of ocean shore line and 66 miles of bay shoreline were covered in oil.
 Seagrasses and sediments were also contaminated in the spill area.
 It is projected that 40,000 square meters of seagrasses in lagoons near the spill area were impacted by sunken oil.
 This caused most of the grasses to die.
-All of the affected areas were covered in varying amounts oil which resulted in large amounts of pollution, loss of tourism, loss of habitat, and the loss of life for living organisms.
+All of the affected areas were covered in varying amounts oil which resulted in large amounts of pollution, loss of tourism, loss of habitat, and loss of life for living organisms.

 The spill made many important habitat areas unusable by many species for a period of time.
 One example of lost habitat was the loss of intertidal bay and shallow waters that were used for fish as nursery areas.
 This affected the population levels of certain species of fish in the years following the spill.
 Another example of lost habitat was the reef area lost near the grounding site of the Berman.
 Over 152 species were estimated to have resided in these reefs.
 Some of these species include fish, shellfish, algae, and sponges.
 The reef was the main source of food and shelter for all of these species.
 The reef also provided a natural breakwater that helped to diminish storm surge from hurricanes.
 The effectiveness of the reef as a breakwater and habitat area were greatly decreased after it was damaged by the barge.
 Large pieces of the reef were lost after the barge ran into it.